 Social Model Residential Recovery Program

-One out of every nine Americans over the age of 12 has sought treatment or been diagnosed with a substance abuse problem.
+One out of every nine Americans over the age of 12 has sought treatment or been diagnosed with a Substance Use Disorder (SUD).
 This figure does not reflect the enormity of the problem, as 9 out of 10 addicts don’t seek help.
 For those that want treatment, resources are limited.

 There are only 2,000 residential beds in MA.
 Residential treatment is where addicts can really start to explore & resolve the underlying causes of their addiction & learn how to live sober.
 Unfortunately, insurance does not cover residential treatment.
 Essentially, the addiction treatment system is set up for failure — 60,000 seek treatment each year, but there are only 2,000 residential beds in the state.
 Is it any surprise the relapse rate is so high?